javalent/obsidian-leaflet/README.md

 ## Overlays

 Overlays may be added to the map by <kbd>Shift</kbd>-right clicking, dragging the mouse to set the radius, and clicking again.
 Hitting <kbd>Escape</kbd> will cancel the drawing and remove the overlay.
+Overlays added to the map in this manner are saved to the map instance just like the markers, and will be recreated when the map is re-opened.

 Additionally, overlays may be specified in the source block using the `overlay` parameter, as so: